w3c/reffy/README.md

 ## Technical notes

-**Reffy is at an early stage of development and is not stable**.
-It may crash from time to time and does not report errors/warnings in any meaningful way for the time being.
+**Reffy is still at an early stage of development**.
+It may crash from time to time.

 Reffy should be able to parse most of the W3C/WHATWG specifications that define WebIDL terms (both published versions and Editor's Drafts).
 The tool may work with other types of specs, but has not been tested with any of them.